 Shortly before my second year of college, I received a few orientation and mobility lessons for learning how to navigate with low vision and a blindness cane.
 These lessons were helpful for learning general travel skills, but I noticed they didn’t get into specifics about navigating college campuses or using university resources available for students with vision loss.
 One lesson that would have been really helpful is tips for using my blindness cane when navigating campus in the dark or at night, so I’ve created the College O&M series to share my most-used tips and strategies for learning about this topic and others.
 Here are my tips for learning how to navigate college campuses at night, from the perspective of a student with low vision who uses a blindness cane.

-All of my blindness canes can be used safely at night, as they have white and colored reflective tape, which is a standard design feature of blindness canes.
-However, I prefer to walk with my glow in the dark cane whenever possible, which I purchased from Maxi-Aids, or with my bright yellow reflective cane which provides higher contrast against the dark sky and doesn’t look like the reflective poles on my college campus that many drivers are used to seeing.
+All of my blindness canes can be used safely at night, as they have white and/or colored reflective tape; this is a standard design feature of blindness canes.
+To make myself stand out even more when traveling near the parking garage or other areas where drivers may not be paying attention, I have used a gl0w-in-the-dark cane or with my bright yellow reflective cane, which provides higher contrast against the dark sky and is less likely to be confused with the reflective poles on my college campus.

 Related links